St Stephen Parish Neighbourhood Plan

 The Pre-Submission Consultation period is now over.
 The consultation was run in accordance with the requirements of the Localism Act 2011 and Regulation 14 of the Neighbourhood Planning (General) Regulations 2015 (as amended).

 The consultation period ran for eight weeks from midday on Monday 5 October to Monday 30 November.
-Results from this consultation will be published on this webpage shortly
+A summary of responses from this consultation are provided below

 The St Stephen Neighbourhood Plan is based upon the thoughts, concerns and aspirations of local residents, as identified by the Community Survey – sent out to every household in the Parish – and the numerous public meetings that have taken place.

 The Plan covers five distinct subject areas: Housing, Green Spaces and the Environment, Transport and Movement, Community Facilities, and Business and the Local Economy, and contains 29 related policies.